Our Hep Connect program is run by people who have experience of living with hep C who are now cured.

 Peer workers and the Hepatitis NSW Project Officer will update clinicians as required.
 Clients are also able to provide feedback, opting in or out of the program at any time.

-If you have a client or clients that would benefit from the Hep Connect program please phone the Hepatitis Infoline on 1800 803 990 or use this confidential form
+If you have a client or clients that would benefit from the Hep Connect program please contact Susanne Wilkinson, Project Officer on (02) 8217 7716 or by calling the Hepatitis Infoline on 1800 803 990 or by completing this confidential form.

 This page last updated 25 June 2019